VaidyaHarshal/mental-health-progress-tracker/README.md

 1. **Sign In:**

    - Users need to sign in to access the application.
-Implement authentication as per your requirements.
+This application uses Google authentication to sign in users.

 2. **Submit Daily Logs:**

    - Use the Daily Log Form to submit ratings for mood, anxiety, sleep, activity, interactions, and symptoms.
-   - The data is validated to ensure values are between 1 and 5.
+   - The data is validated to ensure values are between 1 and 5 to ensure simplicity and ease of use, making it intuitive for users to understand and utilize.
+   - 1: Very Poor / Very Bad / Very Low / Very Mild
+     2: Poor / Bad / Low / Mild
+     3: Average / Neutral / Moderate
+     4: Good / High / Severe
+     5: Very Good / Very High / Very Severe

 3. **View Data:**

-   - Navigate to the chart view to see visual representations of your logged data.
+   - Scroll down on the home page to the chart view to see visual representations of your logged data.
 You can switch between weekly and monthly views.

 ## API Endpoints